Canop/broot/README.md

 You may also toggle options with a few keystrokes while inside broot.
 For example hitting a space, a `d` then enter shows you the dates.

+You still have all broot features, you can filter, navigate, create directories, copy files, etc.

 ### See what takes space:

 ![size](img/20191112-sizes.png)